how lucky lovers are)whose selves abide

 And might me she accuse of lacking in her interest –

-Too happy to let time tell, shopping without a list!
+Too happy letting time tell, shopping without a list!

-Of information-seeking doves I am too prone to ask:
+Of information-seeking doves I’m too prone to ask:

-When knowledge and true love didst thou last see well attached?
+When knowledge and true love didst thou last see attached?

 I hear you decry men’s objectification of women,